-Financial liabilities at fair value through profit or loss comprise investment contract liabilities and third-party liabilities arising on consolidation of unit trust funds.
-This classification eliminates a measurement inconsistency that would otherwise arise with the measurement basis of investments linked to investment contract liabilities.
+a) Financial liabilities at fair value through profit or loss liabilities.
 These liabilities are initially recognised at fair value and subsequently measured at fair value through profit or loss.
-In terms of the definition of insurance contracts in IFRS 4, the contracts issued by Sygnia Life Limited do not qualify as insurance contracts as they transfer financial risk with no significant insurance risk to the holders of the instruments.
 These contracts are accounted for in terms of IFRS 9.
 Amounts received under investment contracts are recorded as deposits and credited directly to investment contract liabilities.
 Amounts paid under investment contracts are recorded as deductions from investment contract liabilities.
 Investment contract liabilities are recognised when the Group becomes party to their contractual provisions.
 Disclosure in the statement of profit or loss and other comprehensive income has been made to reflect all income, including realised and unrealised profit, relating to policyholders into one line item called 'investment contract income' and all the expenses relating to policyholders into one line item called 'transfer to investment contract liabilities'.
 Disclosure in the statement of financial position has been made to reflect all the policyholder assets in one line item called 'investments linked to investment contracts liabilities'.